queensk/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 > Requirements:

-> You cannot use ps
+- You cannot use ps

+# 4. To infinity and beyond
+## File: 4-to_infinity_and_beyond
+> Write a Bash script that displays To infinity and beyond indefinitely.

+> Requirements:

+- In between each iteration of the loop, add a sleep 2